Optimizing Google PageSpeed Insight

 Unfortunately, a lot of themes suffer from these teething problems: generic thumbnails are loaded in the blog frontend and scaled using CSS.
 Unnecessary work.
 In this case, the developer team responsible for the theme has to be confronted about the issues.

-If images are available in the correct scale and have been optimized without loss, for example using the Optimus API, Google will not find any fault with your images.
+If images are available in the correct scale and have been optimized without loss, for example using the Optimus plugin, Google will not find any fault with your images.